 Madrid to Segovia by car:

 There are three main ways to reach Segovia from Madrid.
-Generally, I like to hire a car.
+Generally, most tourists like to hire a car.
 You can also take a taxi, although this will be expensive.

-This is a personal preference as it enables me to journey at my own pace and pack as much as possible.
+This is a personal preference as it enables people to journey at their own pace and pack as much as possible.
 It also allows me to continue my journey to another location spontaneously, if necessary.

-Driving to Segovia from Madrid in January at 8 AM provided beautiful sunrise views as I left Madrid’s cityscape of snow-capped mountains and blue skies.
+Driving to Segovia from Madrid in January at 8 AM for example provides beautiful sunrise views as you leave Madrid’s cityscape of snow-capped mountains and blue skies.

 Parking in Segovia

 Parking in Segovia is easy and relatively cheap.
-Leaving a car outside of the city center limits you to 2 hours, so I recommend any of the numerous and well-signposted underground car parks.
+Leaving a car outside of the city center limits you to 2 hours, so it is recommended to use any of the numerous and well-signposted underground car parks.
 The cost is approx. 2.50 euros per hour.

 Madrid to Segovia by Train (Leaving Chamartin Train Station)